 If you, the parent, have any concerns about your child’s development, speak to your child’s primary care physician (PCP) and ask specifically whether your child should receive a developmental screening.
 It is important for a child with autism to be diagnosed as early as possible.
 Studies have shown that the earlier a child is diagnosed, the sooner a treatment program can be started, and the better the results for the child in the long term.
 Be suspect of a “wait and see” approach.
 If your PCP suggests you wait to see how your child progresses and you still have concerns about your child’s development, pursue further evaluation.
 As a general rule of thumb, PCPs should check your child’s progress against developmental milestones during every “well visit.”

 Obviously, if after examining and observing your child, your doctor shares your concern, he should refer your child for screening by a developmental specialist.
 A properly conducted screening will determine if a more thorough evaluation for autism is necessary.
-It will also help identify or rule out any other problems or conditions that may be present and serve as the necessary first step toward helping your child receive the right treatment.
-Some examples of specialists that conduct developmental screening are neurologists, child psychologists, neuropsychologists, psychiatrists, developmental pediatricians, and speech therapists.

 What Screening Tools Are Used to Determine Autism?